 If your insurance company goes out of business you should contact the liquidator directly for more information.

 Drivers generally renew their car insurance every year.
-By law your insurance company must send your insurance renewal notice, including your no claims bonus certificate, at least 15 business days before your current policy ends.
+By law your insurance company must send your insurance renewal notice, including your no claims bonus certificate (NCB), at least 20 working days before your current policy ends.
 If your insurer does not wish to invite a renewal it must also give you at least 20 working days’ notice.
 Your policy renewal document must include details on what you paid last year, as well as quotes for each type of policy they offer for example third party, third party, fire and theft and comprehensive policies.
 Some insurers don’t offer third party only, in this case they don’t have to provide a quote for third party only.
-You will need your no claims bonus certificate if you want to move to a different insurance company.
+You will need your NCB if you want to move to a different insurance company.